South Carolina Reporting & Identification Prescription Tracking System (SCRIPTS)

 - Date prescription was issued by prescriber

 SCRIPTS is an online service.
 A prescriber or a pharmacist must apply for access to the database by supplying the program with appropriate credentials prior to receiving any patient information.
 A prescriber or pharmacist may not allow anyone else to use his or her user name and password to obtain a patient Rx history report.
-The Web site is available 24/7; however, there may be up to a six week lag-time from the actual dispensing date until the date the data is available online.
+The Web site is available 24/7.
 In most cases, a patient report is available for viewing within minutes.

 SCRIPTS does not warrant any report to be accurate or fully complete.
 Each report is based on the search criteria entered and the data entered by the dispensing practitioner or pharmacy.
 For more information about any prescription in a SCRIPTS report or to verify a prescription, please contact the practitioner or pharmacy that dispensed it.